 Lincoln was awarded Gold – the highest standard possible - in the national Teaching Excellence Framework (TEF) 2017, an independent assessment of teaching quality in UK higher education.
 This award reflects our exciting teaching methods, great support for students and excellent employment outcomes.

-In the National Student Survey 2017, students rated the University of Lincoln in the top 20 in the UK for academic support, learning resources and learning community with several courses placed number one overall for their subject areas.
+In the National Student Survey (NSS) 2018, students rated the University of Lincoln among the best in the country for overall student satisfaction, placing the University 8th in the UK.
 Lincoln was also named in the UK’s top ten for postgraduate and international student satisfaction in the Whatuni Student Choice Awards 2017.

 In our last institutional review by the UK’s Quality Assurance Agency, we were commended for our approach to enhancing students' learning opportunities through our ground-breaking Student as Producer initiative, which engages all students in real academic research.

 Graduates of the University of Lincoln enjoy career prospects above the national average with 95% of our most recent graduates in work or further study six months after finishing their course and more than three quarters in graduate level roles (Destinations of Leavers from Higher Education survey 2015/16).

 Lincoln is recognised as setting a blueprint for excellence in teaching and learning through our pioneering approach to working with industry.
 We have unique relationships with companies such as Siemens and the Lincolnshire Co-op, and our innovative industry engagement strategy has been acknowledged through a series of national awards and accolades, including a Lord Stafford Award and a Times Higher Education Award.
 Our industry links were highlighted in national reviews into the relationships between businesses and universities by Sir Andrew Witty and Sir Tim Wilson.